Skip to main content Skip to footer

 Project documentation is a collection of data and documents that captures information about a project.
 Usually, a project manager collects all relevant documents for each stage of a project, including files related to proposals, goals, requirements, design, implementation, budgeting, testing, deployment, and support.

-The purpose of project documentation is to gather all documents in one place to make referencing and communication easier.
+The purpose of project documentation is to gather all relevant project files and information in one place to make referencing and communication easier.

 Improved communication

-Documenting your project ensures that it remains transparent and that all stakeholders are on the same page, making it easier to update on different milestones, timelines, and deliverables.
+Effective project management documents ensure that project communication remains transparent and that all stakeholders are on the same page, making it easier to update on different milestones, timelines, and deliverables.

 Enhanced collaboration

-By keeping all documents accounted for so that members from different teams all have access to the same information, collaboration becomes easier.
-Project documentation ensures that everyone is working together towards a common goal.
+By keeping all project management documents accounted for so that members from different teams all have access to the same information, collaboration becomes easier.
+These documents ensure that everyone is working together towards a common goal.

 Increased accountability